abrudz/lb/README.md

-# APL language bar for most websites and browsers
+## APL language bar, key-bindings, and character compositions

-This provides a means to easily enter APL characters into pretty much any input field.
+This provides three ways to easily enter APL characters into pretty much any input field on any webpage:

 Adapted from [github.com/ngn/apl/tree/master/web](https://github.com/ngn/apl/tree/master/web).

-Go to [abrudz.github.io/lb](https://abrudz.github.io/lb/) and follow the instructions there.
+Go to [abrudz.github.io/lb](https://abrudz.github.io/lb/) for more information and for usage instructions.